Phase stabilization for long baseline interferometry of incoherent optical sources

 In Figure~\ref{fig:countsOverTimeDrift} we can see the phase drift over time without applying a phase offset between the two thermal signals both with and without the phase stabilization.
 While the phase stabilization system is active, we see less than one cycle phase shift over the 25 seconds.
 Without the phase stabilization system the signal is completely unrecoverable at 100~Hz sampling as shown here.
 This is further demonstrated in Figures \ref{fig:coherent_first_second_order} and \ref{fig:incoherent_first_second_order}.

-We see interference for our coherent source (a laser at 1554~nm, with a bandwidth of 0.1~fm/10~kHz) in Figure \ref{fig:coherent_first_second_order}, and our incoherent source (an unseeded EDFA, with a bandwidth of 11.2~nm/0.7~THz) in Figure \ref{fig:incoherent_first_second_order}.
+We see interference for our coherent source (a laser at 1554~nm, with a bandwidth of 0.1~fm/10~kHz) in Figure \ref{fig:coherent_first_second_order}, and our incoherent source (an unseeded EDFA, with a bandwidth of 11.2~nm/1.4~THz) in Figure \ref{fig:incoherent_first_second_order}.
 These figures show both first order interference (where either SNSPD1 or SNSPD2 receive a photon), as well as second order interference (where SNSPD1 and SNSPD2 receive a photon within a given time period).

 In Figure \ref{fig:coherent_first_second_order} we can see the sinusoidal interference fringe produced by a ramped phase offset between the thermal signals both with and without the phase stabilization.
-Here we swept the phase at 0.16 cycles per second.
+Here we swept the phase at 0.16 cycles per second with the variable optical delay line.
 Both the first order and second order fringes are recovered while phase stabilization is active.
-Recovering the second order interference fringe here is important for application to quantum interferometry.
+Recovering the second order interference fringe here is important for application to quantum interferometry \cite{Howard2019}.
+We use 200~ms binning to optimally balance high SNR while still recovering our interference fringe.

 Figure \ref{fig:incoherent_first_second_order} shows the same test using our incoherent source.
-Here we have swept the phase at 0.32 cycles per second.
+Here we have swept the phase at 0.16 cycles per second.
 With the phase stabilization the first order fringe is recovered with reduced visibility due to chromatic dispersion in the fiber.
-A clear fringe is also recovered from the second order interference, though it is also significantly degraded by the chromatic dispersion.
+A second order interference is not recovered in this instance, as it is significantly degraded by the chromatic dispersion.

 We were able to recover full depth fringes (100\%) from the unseeded EDFA at the center of the interference fringe before adding the 85~km fibers to each arm.
-Due to chromatic dispersion the maximum visibility at the center of the first-order interference fringe dropped to 42\%.
-Since chromatic dispersion is a linear effect, with a significant amount of dispersion compensation, this should be easily mitigated \cite{Guenther2018}.
+Due to chromatic dispersion the maximum visibility at the center of the first-order interference fringe dropped to 25\%.
+Since chromatic dispersion is a linear effect, with a significant amount of dispersion compensation, this should be easily mitigated with dispersion compensating fiber or a fiber Bragg grating \cite{Guenther2018, Gul2023}.

-The removal of phase noise accrued on the path the light from the two receivers has traveled allows us to now produce a fiber-based interferometer where the receivers are both 85 km away from the central node.
-Even with a diffraction-limited system, a 170~km baseline optical interferometer at 1550~nm could resolve an angle of approximately 2.3~$\mu$as.